 - 2 cups beans, including liquid

-- Brown veggie crumbles in cooking spray on meidum heat until it starts to crips up - approx. 15 -20 minutes.
+- Brown veggie crumbles in cooking spray on medium heat until it starts to crisp up - approx. 15 -20 minutes. p

 - Add garlic, tomato paste and pepper.
 Cook through 1-2 minutes more.